Massachusetts v. EPA: Petitioners

-The Petitioners argued that scientific uncertainty is not a valid basis for the EPA Administrator to decline to regulate.
-The question before the Supreme Court "was not whether the causation is true or untrue," but whether it is a valid reason for the Administrator to not regulate a pollutant.
+The petitioners asserted that the EPA Administrator's decision not to cap carbon dioxide emissions was an abuse of discretion.
+They argued that scientific uncertainty is not a valid basis for the EPA Administrator to decline to regulate.
+The question before the Supreme Court "was not whether the causation is true or untrue" but whether it is a valid reason for the Administrator to not regulate a pollutant.
+If they prevailed on this point, then the EPA would not have the discretion to decline to regulate emissions standards, provided the statutory definition of the CAA was held to include carbon dioxide.